gaze-meets-ml/gaze_ml_2022/index.md

 # Submissions
 We have two tracks for submission a full, archival proceedings track and a non-archival, extended abstract track.
 Submissions to either track will undergo the same double-blind peer review.

 Full Accepted papers will be published as proceedings in the Proceedings for Machine Learning Research (PMLR).
-Full proceedings papers can be up to 9 pages and extended abstract papers can be upto 4 pages (excluding references and appendicies).
+Full proceedings papers can be up to 9 pages and extended abstract papers can be up to 4 pages (excluding references and appendices).

 Papers that are submitted to Gaze Meets ML proceedings track cannot be already published or under review in any other archival venue.